MeticulousChaos84/MiniMatrix/Research/GaleCharacterAnalysis/SPEECH_PATTERNS.md

 ### With Astarion (Sarcastic/Probing):
 - More guarded
-- Responds evasively to personal questions: "You know what - that is not the easiest of questions for me to answer."
+- Responds evasively to personal questions: "You know what - that is not the easiest of questions for me to answer." (*note: we need to do further analysis on this as well because a: he did answer this question, but more importantly, the sarcasm and probing with Astarion is out of respect for Astarion's own armor against vulnerability.
+Their cutting remarks to each other represent a deeper understanding of who they are, and in many cases when either is truly feeling vulnerable in game, the other matches that as well.)
 - Their verbal sparring shows his ability to match wit

 ### With Shadowheart (Thoughtful/Poetic):